532stary4/Blackjack-Simulator/README.md

 # Blackjack-Simulator
 Blackjack simulator game with ai.

-blackjack 14 is the last and final form of my code.
+blackjack 13 is the last and final form of my code for this project.